rygel/lyricist/README.md

 # Lyricist

-A blog engine for Pippo.
+A blog engine for [Pippo](https://github.com/decebals/pippo).
 It is inspired by [Poet](http://jsantell.github.io/poet/).
+It supports the following features:
+- drafts
+- authors
+- categories
+- tags
+- blog and post level context
+- multiple blogs
+- valid until management

 ## How to use